Naoufal-Charafat/Naoufal-Charafat/README.md

 ---

 ## ✨ My most notable phrases:
-👨‍💻*"Failure is an option.
-If things are not failing, you are not innovating enough"*
+👾"Failure is an option.
+If things are not failing, you are not innovating enough"

-👨‍💻*"Turning ideas into real-world code with creativity and precision"*
+👾"Turning ideas into real-world code with creativity and precision"

-👨‍💻*"Passionate about protecting systems and staying ahead of threats"*
+👾"Passionate about protecting systems and staying ahead of threats"

 ---